-The Shaka Smart era with the Golden Eagles got off to a flying start, as Marquette University went from bottom-tier preseason Big East predictions to a spot in the 2022 NCAA men's basketball tournament.
-And what better place to watch the school's first taste of March Madness since 2019 – yet another high-profile matchup against North Carolina, tipping off Thursday afternoon at 3:3o p.m. on TBS – than the MU campus, surrounded by alumni old and new.
+The Shaka Smart era has hit soaring altitude, as Marquette University went from bottom-tier preseason Big East predictions to a two-seed in the 2023 NCAA men's basketball tournament.
+And what better place to watch the school take on the March Madness bracket – starting with a 1:45 p.m. tip-off against the Vermont Catamounts – than the MU campus, surrounded by alumni old and new.

 Here are the Marquette spots, old and new, where you can ring out ahoya with an M-U rah rah.